The Top Boron-Rich Food Sources

 Broccoli, 0.31 mg of Boron/ 100 g

 This delicious, versatile food is outstanding in many ways.
 Here’s one that’s of particular interest to us: Broccoli is chock-full of calcium and is high in antioxidants.
-As good raw, as it is cooked, this superfood helps build bones and fight cancer.
+As good raw, as it is cooked, this superfood helps build bones and may help fight cancer.